Locations:

 Epiglottitis

-Epiglottitis refers to inflammation and swelling of your epiglottis.
+Epiglottitis is inflammation and swelling of your epiglottis.
 The most common cause is bacterial infection.
 Epiglottitis symptoms include pain when swallowing, severe sore throat and difficulty breathing.
-Epiglottitis is a medical emergency.
-It’s important to seek treatment immediately if you develop symptoms.
+Although most people recover fully after treatment, it’s a medical emergency that requires prompt medical care in the emergency room.

 Overview